symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 -----------------------

-The best way to share a snippet of code between several distinct templates is to define a template that can then be included in any other one.
+The best way to share a snippet of code between several distinct templates is to define a template that can then be included into another one.

 Create a `hello.php` template: